If you are an entrepreneur looking for a business structure, the LLC (Limited Liability Company) may be your best option.

-You can also hire a registered agent service to do this job for you.
+You can also hire one of the best registered agent services in Nevada to do this job for you.
 However, suppose you are not comfortable sharing your personal information or giving it out over the phone.

 In that case, hiring a registered agent service is probably not for you.

 Nevada LLC Articles of Organization is a business formation form that you must file with the Nevada Secretary of State's office to start a Nevada LLC in their state.

 The Articles of Organization include your LLC's name, the business' location, whether it is managed by managers or members (you can also choose not to decide this until later), physical address for service-of-process, the name and physical address of your registered agent for Nevada, as well as a few other details.

 A filing fee must accompany the articles.

 Once filed, articles are effective within 60 days from their date of submission to the state agency unless you file an application for expedited processing, which will guarantee that your articles become active in 24 days.